-- ➤ Effective January 1, 2008, the Plan was amended to implement the terms of a Settlement Agreement between the Company and the International Brotherhood of Electrical Workers, International Brotherhood of Electrical Workers Local 2020, and International Brotherhood of Electrical Workers Local 1141 (collectively, the "IBEW") and the terms of a Settlement Agreement between the Company and the Communications Workers of America ("CWA"), wherein affected employees would receive enhanced pension benefits. - ➤ The Plan was amended to provide for certain enhanced pension benefits associated with: (a) the plant shutdown of the Merrimack Valley Works facility (effective January 1, 2008), (b) the Lisle Facility Closing Agreement, the Charlotte Facility Closing Agreement, and the Whippany Facility closing Agreement (all effective January 1, 2009 and (c) the Enhanced Transition Leave of Absence Holmdel Closing Agreement (effective January 1, 2009).
+- ➤ Effective January 1, 2008, the Plan was amended to implement the terms of a Settlement Agreement between the Company and the International Brotherhood of Electrical Workers, International Brotherhood of Electrical Workers Local 2020, and International Brotherhood of Electrical Workers Local 1141 (collectively, the "IBEW") and the terms of a Settlement Agreement between the Company and the Communications Workers of America ("CWA"), wherein affected employees would receive enhanced pension benefits. - Effective January 1, 2008, the plan was amended to include language to comply with PPA'06 requirements (e.g. including new mortality and interest assumptions). - Effective as of January 1, 2008, the Plan was amended to provide a lump-sum form of payment for participants, who, while employed, were represented by the International